cnguy/kayn/README.md

 * [Contributing and Issues](#contributing-and-issues)

 ## Philosophy
-My goal is to make a wrapper that is convenient and sensible.
+My goal is to make a wrapper that is simple, sensibile, and consistent.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
-I want to make the API as consistent as possible and also make a decent rate limiter.
-However, I also wish to provide users flexibility and a detailed errors system to make the wrapper as unobtrusive as possible.
 Look at the [Quick Usage Examples](#quick-usage-examples) to see what I mean.

 This is my first try at making an API wrapper.
 I am open to any advice and help!

 ***March 28, 2017***

 **I'm pretty proud of the end result.
-The rate limiting isn't the best, and the method names are kinda iffy, but it works really well for my other project and when I need a quick script**.
+The rate limiting isn't the best, and the method names are kinda iffy (minor inconsistencies), but it works really well for my other project and for when I need a quick script.
+I'll try to improve this library over the next few weeks.**

 ## Installation
 ```